 As the consultant on this project, the overall objective for Ea Energy Analyses was to create a partnership and share knowledge on energy planning by state-of-the-art long-term energy modelling tools, allowing a thorough power sector analysis and energy planning.
 A part of the objective was to further enhance the high skill level within the power sector modelling capacity in the involved institutions to provide inputs to the Indian national electricity plan and to expand on the existing power analysis knowledge.

-For this project Ea has developed a Balmorel model for India and carried out training activities on modelling using Balmorel for CEA and DEA personnel.
-Furthermore, the project aims to work towards developing an Indian Power Outlook.
+For this project Ea developed a Balmorel model for India and carried out training activities on modelling using Balmorel for CEA and DEA personnel.
+Furthermore, the project aimed to work towards developing an Indian Power Outlook.

 The project ran from October 2020 to October 2021.

 Find information about one of our projects in Türkiye here.